itsrifat/pgm-image-utility/README.md

 pgm-image-utility
 =================

 Some Utility classes for reading and writing and playing with GrayScale PGM Images.
-Can be useful for playing with different Image Processing techniques using PGM Images.
+Can be useful for playing with basic Image Processing techniques using PGM Images.
 I wrote it for doing my image processing course assignments.
 Just kept here for personal reference.

 The module contains: